kaakaww/contributors_tool/README.md

 # StackHawk Contributors Tool
-This tool is designed to help development and security team discover how many active committers are participating in their software development process.
+This tool is designed to help development and security teams discover how many active committers are participating in their software development process.

+## Is This Accurate?
+Sort of.
+The results from this tool are only as accurate as your repositories are clean and consistent.
+The _most_ accurate way to count a number of contributors is to use the "GitHub Specific" method below, counting by GitHub usernames (which is the default).
+In the end, we recommend you review the results and watch out for duplicate contributors (with slightly different names or email addresses) and automation users.

 ## Install
 This program was developed and intended for Python 3.8.
 Choose your Python versioning weapon and install 3.8.